shumbul/Hacktoberfest-Guide/README.md

 * Login using github (or gitlab) @[Hacktoberfest](https://hacktoberfest.com/)
 * Create at least four valid pull requests (PRs) between 1st - 31st October
-* You can check the progress of pull/merge requests here(https://hacktoberfest.com/profile/)
+* You can check the progress of pull/merge requests [here](https://hacktoberfest.com/profile/)
+* Search for a Hacktoberfest accepted repository on Github, pick up any of those based on your interest and skills

 ## How to Contribute to a repo ❓